LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Experiments

-\textbf{Analysis of feature space distillation methods.} In Table \ref{tab:ablations_on_ensembling}, we discuss the performance of different feature space distillation methods.
-By comparing various constraint strategies, we found that our STP outperforms distance-based matching constraints in terms of generalization.
-This indicates that our method endows the feature space with greater plasticity, effectively avoiding overfitting and achieving better downstream task transfer.
-Overall, STP achieves the highest harmonic mean accuracy.
+\textbf{Analysis of feature space constraint methods.} Table \ref{tab:ablations_sp_comparison} presents a comparison of different feature space constraint strategies within the LPT framework.
+The results clearly demonstrate that our proposed Structural Preservation (SP) constraint significantly outperforms traditional distance-based metrics ($\mathcal{L}_1$ and $\mathcal{L}_2$) in terms of generalization.
+While the $\mathcal{L}_1$ and $\mathcal{L}_2$ constraints achieve novel class accuracies of 62.15\% and 61.42\% respectively, SP surpasses them by a substantial margin, reaching 66.27\%.
+This indicates that instead of rigidly restricting feature representations like traditional distance metrics, our method endows the feature space with greater plasticity.
+This flexibility effectively mitigates overfitting to the source distribution and facilitates superior transferability to downstream tasks, ultimately allowing SP to achieve the highest harmonic mean accuracy of 71.62\%.

-\textbf{Effectiveness of foreground information filtering.} Figure \ref{fig:ablations_onthers}(a) shows the impact of reducing Foreground Information Filtering on the model.
-We found that removing a small portion of this information has little to no effect on the model's learning of base classes and promotes generalization to unseen novel classes.
+\textbf{Effectiveness of foreground information mask.} The effectiveness of foreground information masking is illustrated in Figure \ref{fig:ablations_onthers}(a), which demonstrates the impact of reducing foreground information masking on the model.
+Our findings indicate that the removal of a small portion of foreground information has a minimal effect on the model's ability to learn basic classes, with almost negligible impact.
+Furthermore, through the use of foreground information masking, the model acquires a \textbf{greater understanding of underlying visual information}, which enhances its generalization capabilities to unseen novel classes.

-\textbf{Analysis of logits distillation methods.} In Table \ref{tab:ablations_on_KD}, we discuss the performance of different logits constraint methods.
-By applying hierarchical logit distillation, our method achieves better performance on both base and novel classes compared to the original KL divergence.
+\textbf{Analysis of logits constraint.} Table \ref{tab:ablations_on_KD} compares the performance of different logit constraint methods within the LPT framework.
+By applying the proposed Hierarchical Logit (HL) constraint, our method consistently outperforms the traditional KL divergence ($\mathcal{D}_{KL}$) across all metrics.
+Specifically, the HL constraint yields an improvement of \textbf{0.52\%} on base classes and a significant \textbf{2.68\%} on novel classes, culminating in a \textbf{1.51\%} higher harmonic mean.
+This substantial gain on unseen classes indicates that the hierarchical logit constraint effectively guides the model to learn more holistic, category-general information.
+Consequently, it alleviates the tendency to overfit to the source distribution, \textbf{promoting better transferability than standard knowledge distillation techniques}.

+\textbf{Comparison with strict CLIP alignment methods.} As shown in Figure \ref{fig:ft_space}, due to over-aligning with CLIP, KgCoOp struggles to acquire downstream task knowledge, leading to a crowded new class feature space.
+In contrast, our method balances learning CLIP’s structural information while effectively integrating downstream task knowledge, allowing better differentiation of unseen classes in downstream tasks.